inkrement/StuffedTurkey/README.md

 stuffedturkey --help
 ```

-Altough, there is no Python package yet, it can be quite easily used in `jupyter(lab|hub)?` using the bash-syntax.
+Although, there is no Python package yet, it can be quite easily used in `jupyter(lab|hub)?` using the bash-syntax.
 Here is a minimalistic example how it could be used in combination with gensim:

 ```py
 # TODO: insert paths